Skip to content

 147+ Metals and Plastics, One Platform

 MakerStage machines all the alloys in this guide — plus 147+ other metals and plastics — across CNC machining, 3D printing, and sheet metal fabrication.
-Upload your CAD file with material specs and get a quote with free DFM review that includes material optimization recommendations.
+Upload your CAD file with material specs and get a quote review that helps you compare the practical tradeoffs before you lock the material choice.

 Section 6 of 6